GameServerManagers/LinuxGSM-Docs/commands/install.md

 ## Install Dependencies

 Installation of dependencies requires either `sudo` or root access.
-LinuxGSM can automatically install dependencies if the user has `sudo` or using the `root` user.
+LinuxGSM can automatically install dependencies if the user has `sudo` or is `root`.

 {% hint style="warning" %}
 If dependencies are not installed the server may not start.